 There is a small €2 charge at each hike to cover the administration costs of the club (first aid, training, website, functions, etc).

-New hikers may avail of one "Taster Hike" (with insurance) to see if they enjoy hiking with the club.
+New hikers may avail of 3 "Taster Hikes" to see if they enjoy hiking with the club.
 After that, to continue hiking with the club, membership is required.
 Furthermore, only members may attend multi-day hiking trips with Out and About.

 Annual membership is currently €35 (there is also a concessionary rate).
 The membership fee is paid to Mountaineering Ireland, of which group Out and About is an affiliate member.
 Mountaineering Ireland lists full benefits here.
 To apply to become a member please contact us.